-By tracking these metrics, organizations can gain insights into the tangible benefits that practical skills training brings to their workforce.
+By tracking these metrics, organisations can gain insights into the tangible benefits that practical skills training brings to their workforce.

-To reap the benefits of practical skills training, organizations need to implement it strategically and align it with their objectives.
+To reap the benefits of practical skills training, organisations need to implement it strategically and align it with their objectives.
 Here are some fundamental steps to consider.

 Identifying necessary practical skills for your employees